Our Staff

 • Mariam is a Manager of Operations and Administrative Services at CPRL.
 Before CPRL, Mariam was a Paralegal at Paul, Weiss, Rifkind, Wharton & Garrison where she provided administrative support to attorneys at various stages of the litigation process.
 She also served as a Resident Assistant through the Office of Residential Life and Housing at New York University School (NYU), implementing crisis management protocols and event programming.
 Mariam also brings experiences in communication, including journalism, electronic media, and radio broadcasting.
 Mariam earned a BA in English literature from NYU’s College of Arts and Sciences.

-• Maddy Sims is a Director of Consulting and Legal Strategy for the Center for Public Research and Leadership.
+• Maddy Sims is a Director of Consulting and Legal Strategy at the Center for Public Research and Leadership.
 Maddy brings experience across the social impact, legal, and PK-12 education sectors.
-She has partnered with a range of public sector and non-profit clients seeking to build organizational capacity and embrace innovative approaches to advancing educational equity.
+At CPRL, she supports a range of school districts, state departments of education, non-profits, and foundations to map out, implement, measure, and improve strategies aimed at advancing equity-driven innovation.
+Her work includes leadership coaching, stakeholder and community partnership, statewide cohort facilitation, qualitative research, and legal and policy analysis and reform.
 Maddy began her career as an attorney at Davis Polk & Wardwell, where she worked on transactional, corporate governance, and pro bono matters.
-Her writing on education policy has been published in the Columbia Journal of Law and Social Problems.
-Maddy holds a BA from Dartmouth College and a JD from Columbia Law School.
+Maddy’s research at CPRL includes “Connecticut Educator Insights on Building a More Effective, Diverse Educator Workforce,” and “A Good Life for Every Student: High Schools Embrace Many Pathways to Success.”
+Her writing on education policy has been published in the Columbia Journal of Law and Social Problems and Columbia Human Rights Law Review, and has been featured in publications including The74, K12 Dive, and District Administration.
+Maddy holds a B.A. from Dartmouth College and a J.D. from Columbia Law School.

 • Julie is the Deputy Director of Strategy and Operations at CPRL.
-Julie leads CPRL's operations and student supports, project development, and external affairs.
+Julie leads CPRL’s organizational strategy and financial and operational activities.
+She has extensive experience advising school systems, philanthropies, and advocacy and community-based organizations on policy, strategy, systems design, and program evaluation and implementation.
+She has particular expertise in stakeholder and civic engagement and participation, governance, and school-family partnerships.
 Before joining CPRL, Julie served as in-house and outside counsel to a range of organizations and individuals, including as a litigation associate at Sullivan & Cromwell LLP, and most recently as the General Counsel and Chief Operating Officer of P.A.C.E.
 Education Strategies.
 Julie began her career as a middle school reading and language arts teacher in New Orleans.
-She holds a bachelor's degree in philosophy, politics, and economics from the University of Pennsylvania and a JD from Duke University.
+She holds a B.A. in philosophy, politics, and economics from the University of Pennsylvania and a J.D. from Duke University.

 • Jennifer is CPRL’s Senior Director of Research Strategy and Consulting.
 Prior to CPRL, Jennifer served as Dean of the Graduate School of Education at Relay, running the New York campus and serving on the National Executive Team that supports Relay’s 19 campuses across the country.
 As Dean, she supported the growth of the program and shifted programming to focus on equity, culturally responsive pedagogy, universal design for learning, and socio-emotional learning.
 Previously, she served as Director of Talent Development at Achievement First in New York, as well as the Implementation Lead for a Bill and Melinda Gates Foundation grant dedicated to developing teacher career pathways at Green Dot Public Schools.
 Jennifer started her career as a high school science teacher in Philadelphia and Los Angeles.
 She holds a Bachelors of Arts in Biology from University of California, Berkeley, and a Master of Arts in School Leadership from Teachers College, Columbia University.